 The details of the ALIF procedure are encoded in the name:

-• Anterior refers to the surgical incision being placed on the front of the body, i.e., the abdomen, as opposed to the sides.
+- Anterior refers to the surgical incision being placed on the front of the body, i.e., the abdomen, as opposed to the sides.

-• Lumbar indicates it treats disorders related to the lower back region.
+- Lumbar indicates it treats disorders related to the lower back region.

-• Interbody refers to the spaces between the five vertebrae on the lumbar spine.
+- Interbody refers to the spaces between the five vertebrae on the lumbar spine.

-• Fusion refers to using bone grafting materials and implants to fuse two vertebrae.
+- Fusion refers to using bone grafting materials and implants to fuse two vertebrae.

-During the anterior lumbar interbody fusion in Long Island procedure, Dr. Kakoulides makes a small incision on the abdomen to access the damaged or slipped vertebrae on the lumbar region of the spine.
+During the anterior lumbar interbody fusion on Long Island procedure, Dr. Kakoulides makes a small incision on the abdomen to access the damaged or slipped vertebrae on the lumbar region of the spine.
 If your intervertebral spinal discs are damaged or diseased, they’ll be removed to restore optimal intervertebral space, following which various bone grafting materials and implants (rods, plates, cages, screws, etc.) are used to stabilize the spine.
-Dr. Kakoulides only performs this minimally invasive lumbar fusion in Long Island after all other conservative solutions (physical therapy, injections, etc.) have been tried.
+Dr. Kakoulides only performs this minimally invasive lumbar fusion on Long Island after all other conservative solutions (physical therapy, injections, etc.) have been tried.

 Situations When ALIF is Needed